Animesh-Impel/ctl-alt-elite/ADRs/ADR-008-Event Driven.md

 ## Decision:
 We will adopt an Event-Driven Architecture (EDA) to decouple the services and enable real-time communication across the services and components.
 # Drivers
--Scalability: The platform needs to handle an increasing volume of candidates,employers,resumes, jobs, and jobmatching.
+- Scalability: The platform needs to handle an increasing volume of candidates,employers,resumes, jobs, and jobmatching.
--Decoupling: Services like Job, resume , jobmatching should operate independently to allow for easier updates and better fault tolerance.
+- Decoupling: Services like Job, resume , jobmatching should operate independently to allow for easier updates and better fault tolerance.
--Real-Time Processing: Candidates and employers expect immediate result after their actions.
+- Real-Time Processing: Candidates and employers expect immediate result after their actions.
 # Scenarios
 - When a candidate upload resume, the  application generates an event (e.g., resumeuploadevent) with file details.
 - This event is published to an event broker  where other components ( e.g., resume parser,jobmatcher) can listen and react accordingly.